bkleinen/bkleinen.github.io/ws2016/info1/labs/exercise-10-a.md

 **World of You**

-1. Start with the bad Zuul game with tests - [your-zuul](https://github.com/htw-imi-info1/exercise10) -  and refactor it as discussed in the lectures.
+1. Start with the bad Zuul game with tests - [your-zuul](https://github.com/htw-imi-info1/exercise10) .
+2. Change the `private void createRooms()` method in Game to create your own world.
+If your game design includes new direction, leave them out for now.
 If you are doing mole burrows instead of rooms, you can change the variable names as needed.
-    The bored can prepare a multi-lingual version and use enums.
-You find the CommandWord.java enum and the adapted CommandWords.java classes in the subfolder [command-words-after-refactoring](https://github.com/htw-imi-info1/exercise10/tree/master/command-words-after-refactoring).
-    There is also a version using an inheritance hierarchy for the Commands in the branch [inheritance](https://github.com/htw-imi-info1/exercise10/tree/inheritance) - you can use that if you like.
-It doesn't have any other refactorings.
-I might add a better tests before we start with this exercise, so look out for that.
-2. Draw an object diagram showing the state of your system just after it has been started.
+3. Draw an object diagram showing the state of your system just after it has been started.
 Does it change if you issue a &#8220;go&#8221; command?
-3. Add a &#8220;look&#8221; command to your game.
-4. Add an additional command (such as &#8220;eat&#8221;, which for now just prints out &#8220;You have eaten now and are not hungry any more&#8221;.
-In the next exercise, when we have added items, you can make it so that you can only eat if you have found food.
-5. Implement an improved version of printing out the command words.
-6. Add another command &#8211; did you have to change the Game class?
-Why or Why not?
-7. (For the bored) What is an model-view-controller architecture?
-Adapt your code to follow this architecture pattern.
+4. Adapt the tests in GameSystemTest to work with and test your world.
+You can throw tests away, but you must have a complete walkthrough of your world in some way.
+5. Refactor the program to localize the information about possible directions in Room.
+Hint: set the field `northExit` in Room to private, let the compiler find all 3 spots where Game lists the four directions and move the code to Room.
+Then refactor Room to store arbitrary directions in a `HashMap<String,Room>`.
+6. Add at least one new direction to your world: as a first step, add one or more new test cases to GameSystemTest to test that this direction/passage between rooms is available.
+This test will fail.
+Them implement the new connection.
+If you did the refactoring right, you should only need to adapt the `createRooms()` method in Game.